 When it comes to getting results faster, it depends on the type of marketing being done.
 If you are doing a short-term campaign or need to quickly reach a large audience, then an experienced marketing agency may be the best option.
 They will have access to established networks and the resources to execute quickly and efficiently.

 On the other hand, if you are looking for a long-term strategy or need to build an in-depth relationship with your target audience, then an in-house marketing team may be the better option.
 They will have more time to understand your brand, develop creative tactics, and build relationships with your customers.
 Ultimately, it depends on your individual needs, but both options have their advantages.

-As a general rule, look to agencies for specialist expertise.
+As a general rule, when it comes to in-house vs agency, look to agencies for specialist expertise.
 However, if you’re not confident in your company strategy, product/service offering or market positioning, outsourcing any marketing activity may not be the best use of your time.

 When it comes to what to use an agency for – more tactical plays like advertising, SEO and content development are often much better to outsource to an agency, as you can find lots of agencies with deep specialization in these channels.